 We plan to evaluate TP-03 in two pivotal registration trials, referred to as Saturn-1 and Saturn-2.
 Saturn-1 is a Phase 2b/3, randomized, controlled, double-blind trial to evaluate the safety and efficacy of TP-03 that is expected to enroll at least 350 Demodex blepharitis patients in multiple centers in the United States.
-We commenced Saturn-1 in September 2020 and top-line data is expected in 2021, subject to the impact of the ongoing COVID-19 pandemic.
+Saturn-1 commenced in September 2020 and top-line data is expected in 2021, subject to the impact of the ongoing COVID-19 pandemic.
 Saturn-2, our confirmatory Phase 3 randomized, controlled, double-blind trial, has a highly comparable design to that of Saturn-1 and is also expected to enroll approximately 350 Demodex blepharitis patients.
 Enrollment of Saturn-2 is expected to begin in 2021, subject to the impact of the ongoing COVID-19 pandemic.

 In connection with our IND application, we have received a "no-objection" letter from the FDA regarding the trial design for Saturn-1.
 The trial design for Saturn-2 is highly comparable to that of Saturn-1 and we expect to update the IND protocol prior to commencing Saturn-2.
 We expect these trials to support the potential submission of an NDA for TP-03 for the treatment of Demodex blepharitis.
+In December 2020 we had a Type C meeting with the FDA; this meeting confirmed our planned NDA pathway with respect to the data and information required in our forthcoming NDA filing.

 We also intend to explore the therapeutic potential of TP-03 for a second ophthalmic condition, MGD, commonly characterized in part by a widespread clogging of the meibomian glands that can result in tear film deficiency, and is one of the leading causes of dry eye disease.
-There are no FDA-approved therapeutics for
+There are no FDA-approved therapeutics for MGD.

-MGD.
 In the United States, MGD prevalence has been found to be approximately two-thirds of the estimated 34 million dry eye patient population.
 One species of Demodex mite, Demodex brevis, is known to infest the meibomian gland, and clinical signs of MGD have been shown to be correlated with infestation of Demodex brevis.
 While dry eye is a multi-factorial disease, TP-03 is designed to relieve some of the key elements of MGD by virtue of causing the death of the Demodex brevis mites.